kgateway-dev/ingress2gateway/pkg/i2gw/implementations/kgateway/README.md

 If multiple Ingresses target the same Service with conflicting `proxy-connect-timeout` values, the lowest timeout wins and a warning is emitted.

+## TLSRoute Projection

+Annotations that require TLS passthrough mode are converted into `TLSRoute` resources instead of `HTTPRoute` resources.

+Currently supported:

+- `nginx.ingress.kubernetes.io/ssl-passthrough`:
+  - When enabled, the Ingress is converted to a `TLSRoute` resource
+  - A Gateway listener is created with `protocol: TLS` and `tls.mode: Passthrough`
+  - The listener uses port 443 (when hostname is specified) or 8443 (default)
+  - The HTTPRoute that would normally be created is removed
+  - Backend services must handle TLS termination themselves

 ## Backend Projection